So what will change ?

 - All instructions need two cycles (fetch, execute)

 The Kobold K2 will be almost twice as fast, and its operation will be easier to explain.

-The video system will stay almost the same.
+The video system will stay mostly the same.

-Finding the balance between low number of parts and high functionality is one of the key aspects of TTL CPU design.
+Finding the balance between low number of parts and high functionality is one of the key aspects of TTL CPU design (at least, for me it is).
 I want to keep the part count low, but not to the extreme as in #1 Square Inch TTL CPU.
 The CPU part of the computer should fit on a single PCB.

 To keep the control system simple, every instruction should execute in a single cycle.
 If the ALU was kept 8 bits wide, that would mean 2 instructions for many 16-bit actions (as in the Z80 or 6502), and that would slow down 16-bit operations.
 Therefore, the ALU is now 16 bit wide.
-I don't want to use the 74181 ALU, so to keep part count reasonable, the ALU has only a few instructions.
-The low number of instructions also simplifies control.
+I don't want to use the 74181 ALU, so to keep part count reasonable, the ALU has only a few functions.
+The small number of functions also simplifies control.

 The average performance per clockcycle is expected to be higher than that of a 6502 or Z80 and might come close to the performance of a 68000 in several situations.
 The performance is mainly due to the RISC strategy, fast access to 4 data registers and 4 address registers, and to having everything 16 bit wide.